 Even now, that exchange plays in my mind like an old movie clip, over and over again.
 For it was in that moment that I had an epiphany.
 That hard working man sprinted for me.
 Sprinted.
 For.
 Me.
 Why?
 Why was I so important?
 Why was he so incredibly motivated?
 Was this his only way to feed his family?
 I couldn't help but wonder.
 And now, the tourism that he so heavily relies upon has vanished?
 What in the world was he to do?
 This image will forever live in my mind, and I will forever be touched and humbled by this moment granted to me that day.

 Nomad is a partnership, which honors all members of our community.
-We have been fortunate to travel and meet quite a few amazing people, who we will introduce to you in the coming days.
-Every item that you see has a story and a face behind it.
+Whether from the past or present, every item that you see has a story and a face behind it.

 We are friends.
 We are family.
 We are nomads.